gwerrry/SAL/README.md

 ## Usage

-#### IMPORTANT NOTE: You MUST call sl_init() before using and SAL functions regardless of if you only want to use the parser or OpenAL Wrapper.

 ### Types
 SAL uses some custom typenames.
 You can ignore them in most use cases and use the STL counterpart.